AbhishekSuresh03/ITSC-4155/README.md

 # Trailblazer

-Trailblazer is a mobile application that allows users to explore, create, and save trails.
+Trailblazer is a mobile application that lets users create and share real-time trails using live location tracking.

 ## Table of Contents